Visiting Scholars and Work Visas

 An E-3 visa is available solely for Australian citizens coming to the United States to work temporarily in a specialty occupation.
 A specialty occupation requires:

-• Theoretical and practical application of specialized knowledge.
+• Theoretical and practical application of specialized knowledge;

-E-3 applicants must comply with:
+E-3 applicants must comply with these conditions:

 • Valid for maximum 24 months; indefinitely renewable.

-• Annual cap: 10,500 visas (spouses/children excluded).
+• Annual cap of 10,500 visas (spouses/children excluded).

-• Non-permanent intent: Must intend to depart after status ends.
+• Non-permanent intent; must intend to depart after status ends.

 • E-3 spouses: Eligible for Employment Authorization Document (EAD, Form I-765) for any work.